angl-dev/angl-dev.github.io/index.markdown

 I am supervised by [Prof. David Wentzlaff](https://www.princeton.edu/~wentzlaf/) who leads the [Princeton Parallel Group](http://parallel.princeton.edu/).

+I am interested in all aspects of computer architecture, especially heterogeneous and reconfigurable architectures for both high-performance and low-power applications.
-My research spreads across VLSI design methodology, reconfigurable architecture, heterogeneous integration, hardware acceleration, and programming models for heterogeneous/reconfigurable architectures.
+I am also interested in the VLSI design methodology and software programming model for these architectures.
 I enjoy building chips so as to validate and evaluate my ideas with high fidelity.
-I am also an advocator of open-source hardware/research platforms as they increase research credibility/reproducibility and encourage community-wide collaboration.
+I am also an advocator of open-source hardware/research as they increase research credibility/reproducibility and encourage community-wide collaboration.